Eiji Bandō

-Eiji Bandō (板東 英二, Bandō Eiji) is a Japanese television entertainer, former baseball player and YouTuber.
+Eiji Bandō (板東 英二, Bandō Eiji) was a Japanese television entertainer, baseball player and YouTuber.
 He pitched many innings in his high school career.
 The Japan High School Baseball Federation was afraid that he would injure his arm, so they set a new rematch rule in 1958.
 However, he pitched 18 innings in a 1958 quarterfinal game, which resulted in the first rematch in the National High School Baseball Championship.
 He reached the final, but didn't win.
 His record of 83 strikeouts in the tournament remains unbroken.
 He joined Chunichi Dragons but it is said that he didn't regain his pitching strength.
-He can't extend his elbow even now.
+He couldn't extend his elbow even then.

+Bandō died from chronic heart failure on July 22, 2026, at the age of 86.